dtcenter/MET/met/docs/Users_Guide/config_options.rst

 **obs_thresh**

 The "obs_thresh" entry is an array of thresholds for filtering observation values prior to applying ensemble verification logic.
-The default setting of NA means that no observations should be filtered out.
+They specify the values to be included in the verification, not excluded.
+The default setting of NA, which always evaluates to true, means that all observations should be used.
 Verification output will be computed separately for each threshold specified.
 This option may be set separately for each obs.field entry.

 .. code-block:: none